Elir25/advice-generator/project_advice_generator/README.md

 **Challenge yourself:**

 1. Create an advice for every day of the week
+1. Let the advice-display font-size increase or decrease in size depending upon the viewport
-1. Let the advice-display box increase or decrease in size depending upon the text
+1. Let the advice-display box increase or decrease in size depending upon the amount of text
 2. Improve the design and layout, make it look good but keep the app responsive